iBreaker/vimrc/README.md

 Breaker's vimrc is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].

-It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.
+It is a good starting point for anyone intending to use VIM for development running equally well on Linux, \*nix and Mac.

 The distribution is completely customisable using a `~/.vimrc.local`, `~/.vimrc.bundles.local`, and `~/.vimrc.before.local` Vim RC files.